mattrussi/gitlab-com-runbooks/docs/kube/k8s-cluster-rebuild.md

 1. In [this dashboard](https://dashboards.gitlab.net/d/kubernetes-kubelet/kubernetes-kubelet?orgId=1&refresh=5m&var-datasource=default&var-cluster=gstg-us-east1-b&var-instance=All)
 we should see the numbers of the pods and containers of the cluster.
 1. Remove any silences that were created earlier
+1. Unpause any alerts from Dead Mans Snitch
 1. Validate no alerts are firing related to this replacement cluster on the [Alertmanager](https://alerts.gitlab.net)

 ## 5- Pushing traffic back to the cluster